Data protection of employees in connection with service PCs

 The employer could base the processing of the browser and email history on § 26 I BDSG.

-According to this, personal data of an employee may be collected, processed or used for purposes of the employment relationship if this is necessary for the decision on the establishment of an employment relationship or, after its establishment, for its implementation or termination.
+Accordingly personal data of an employee is collected, processed or used for the purposes of the employment relationship if this is necessary for the decision on the establishment of an employment relationship or, after its establishment, for its implementation or termination.

-Due to the signed agreement on the transfer of use, it was clear that data must be stored for control purposes.
-The stored data is then subjected to abuse control, for example, to determine private uses that violate the contractual agreement.
-Thus, the storage and evaluation of the data are necessary for the performance of the employment relationship.
+It was clear from the signed agreement on the transfer of use that data would have to be stored for monitoring purposes.
+The stored data is then subjected to an abuse check, for example in order to private uses that violate the contractual agreement.
+The storage and evaluation of the data is therefore necessary for the performance of the employment relationship.
 The employer has a legitimate interest in collecting this data.

 The employer can base the processing on Section 26 I BDSG and also introduce the data as evidence in the process.